 While not required for wide-scale adoption, organizations should consider a multi-use functionality solution that can include testing information, given the two- to three-year year time frame of the vaccine rollout globally and the pressing need to reopen and offer assurance that travelers are free of COVID-19.

 Data standardization, in terms of what data is acquired, how it’s formatted and how it’s exchanged is critical.
 Data use agreements may also be required.
 Any data should have the potential to link with other systems such as medical/health records and Immunization Information Systems.

-Once organizations have a clear understanding of the challenges and requirements for vaccine certificates, they can start using the following questions to guide discussions around if/how they will use, develop or manage these solutions:
+Organizations can use the following questions to guide discussions around if/how they will use, develop or manage these solutions:

 What should we be thinking about regarding the use of vaccination passports and health passes?